 Since June 2013, preferred and common stockholders of Fannie Mae and Freddie Mac filed lawsuits in multiple federal courts against one or more of the United States, Treasury and FHFA, challenging actions taken by the defendants relating to the Fannie Mae and Freddie Mac senior preferred stock purchase agreements and the conservatorships of Fannie Mae and Freddie Mac.
 Some of these lawsuits also contain claims against Fannie Mae and Freddie Mac.
 The legal claims being advanced by one or more of these lawsuits include challenges to the net worth sweep dividend provisions of the senior preferred stock that were implemented pursuant to August 2012 amendments to the agreements, the payment of dividends to Treasury under the net worth sweep dividend provisions, and FHFA's decision to require Fannie Mae and Freddie Mac to draw funds from Treasury to pay dividends to Treasury prior to the August 2012 amendments.
 The plaintiffs seek various forms of equitable and injunctive relief as well as damages.
-The cases that remain pending after March 31, 2023 are as follows:
+The cases that remain pending after June 30, 2023 are as follows:

 District of Columbia (In re Fannie Mae/Freddie Mac Senior Preferred Stock Purchase Agreement Class Action Litigations and Fairholme Funds v.
 FHFA).
 Fannie Mae is a defendant in two cases in the U.S. District Court for the District of Columbia, including a consolidated class action.
-The cases were consolidated for trial and a trial was conducted from October 17, 2022 to November 1, 2022.
-The jury was not able to reach a verdict and the judge declared a mistrial on November 7, 2022.
-A new trial began on July 24, 2023 and is currently in progress.
+The cases were consolidated for trial, and on August 14, 2023, the jury returned a verdict for the plaintiffs and awarded damages of \$299.4 million to Fannie Mae preferred shareholders.
+On October 24, 2023, the court awarded these shareholders prejudgment interest on the damage award, to be determined as simple interest, accruing from August 17, 2012 until the date on which judgment is entered at a fixed rate of 5% over the Federal Reserve discount rate as of August 17, 2012.
+We have determined the prejudgment interest through September 30, 2023 is \$192 million.
 See "Note 13, Commitments and Contingencies" for additional information.